Saturday, 28 February 2015

 BORI PABDAR JHOL ....
 A LIGHT CURRY WITH BUTTER FISH & SUN DRIED LENTIL DUMPLING

-This fish curry I did make on my last visit to Kolkata.
-Took the picture then and posting now.
+This fish curry I did make on my last visit to Kolkata, took the picture then and posting now.
 But I cannot stop myself from sharing a story.
 The day before Shivratri, I went to the Indian market to buy flowers, holy basil and bael leaves.
-Crossing by the fish market, I suddenly saw fresh Pabda[pink bellied Butter fish] and Aar[long-whiskered catfish]....and I got stuck there in front of the stall....my expression was as if my son topped at the board examination.
-Had a long conversation with the stall owner....
+Crossing by the fish market, I suddenly saw fresh Pabda[pink bellied Butter fish] and Aar[long-whiskered catfish]....
+I got stuck there in front of the stall....my expression was as if my son topped at the board examinations.
+I had a long conversation with the stall owner....
 I asked why they do not get it on a regular basis.
 I immediately took responsibility on behalf of the Bengali community here and told I would get them customers.
 She was skeptical if she would get to sell them or not.
-She gets them from Burma.
-The true Bong in me was so happy, back home called my mom and said, "Mani, I got fresh Pabda today."
+She gets them from Myanmar.
+The true Bong in me was happy, back home called our mom and said, "Mani, I got fresh Pabda today."
 She started giving out the recipes.
-I told her that my mommy dear is forgetting that I can cook too.
+I told her that our mommy dear is forgetting that I can cook too.
 Indian moms can never consider their kids to be grown up.

 So the fish you can see is Pabda [pink bellied Indian butter fish].
-It has very less bones.
-A very light fish, we cook light curry with it using minimal spices.
+It has less bones.
+A light fish, we cook light curry with it using minimal spices.
 The dumplings you can see are called Boris.
-They are sun dried lentil dumplings made mainly of urad dal or red lentil.
+They are sun dried lentil dumplings made mainly of urad dal.
 We use them in different curries.
-I doubt if they are found outside Bengal or not, so you may skip using it.
+I doubt if they are found outside of Bengal or not, so you may skip using it.

 INGREDIENTS :